 James Croft

 James Croft is a philosopher, activist, and Humanist storyteller.
-As Leader of the Ethical Society of St. Louis, he is professional clergy for one of the largest Humanist congregations in the world.
-A graduate of Cambridge and Harvard Universities, James lives in St. Louis, Missouri, with his fabulous drag queen husband Kolten and his darling puppy Ella.
+As University Chaplain at the University of Sussex he is the first Humanist Lead Chaplain at any UK University.
+Formerly, he served as Senior Leader of the Ethical Society of St. Louis, one of the largest Humanist congregations in the world.
+A graduate of Cambridge and Harvard Universities, James lives in Brighton, UK with his fabulous drag queen husband Kolten and his darling puppy Ella.
 He was raised on William Shakespeare, Carl Sagan, and Star Trek.

 The resurrection of Ethical Culture